 Cream sugar and cream cheese together in a mixing bowl until light and fluffy.
 Fold in thickened pudding.
 Mix thoroughly and fold old in whipped topping.

-Oblong Pan: Use a 13" x 9" (or equivalent size) glass dish and layer according to above instructions.
+Use a 13" x 9" oblong pan (or equivalent size) or glass dish and layer according to above instructions.

-NOTE: If the party picks are too long to stand up sturdy, snip one end off to the size that works best.
+If the party picks are too long to stand up sturdy, snip one end off to the size that works/stands up, best.